anhnd-21/anh-analyze/README.md

 5. Implementation
 6. Dashboard
 7. Results and Findings
-8. Conlusion
+8. Conclusion
 9. Recommendations
 10. References

 # 1. Project Name:

-**Improve products and services quality at Bank of America through analyzing financial customer complaints**
+**Improve products and services quality at Bank of America by analyzing financial customer complaints**

 # 2. Summary:

-The project aims to build reports to track customer complaints and trends by each category.
-From there, make suggestions to improve the quality of products and services for the bank.
+The project aims to build report to track numbers and trends of customer complaints by each category.
+From there, make suggestions to improve the quality of products and services for the Bank.

 # 3. Data source: